Permaculture Design Certificate (PDC) with David Holmgren

 Teaching and research

-The farm conducts research into organic growing and climate change adaptation and hosts collections of tree crop varieties representing a unique genetic resource, willingly shared with others wishing to establish sustainable plantings.
 Valuable information about the hydrogeology of the Adelaide Plain has come from the farm’s scheme to draw water from the Gawler River and recharge the aquifer underlying the locality, to offset declining water levels and quality.

-The Food Forest has drawn upon inventive technologies for water harvesting and underground water storage in India, to capture and transform stormwater into a valuable input.
+The Food Forest has a long history of demonstrating and teaching permaculture at school TAFE, University and community levels, including the foundational Accredited Permaculture Teacher Training course in SA.
 The Food Forest also has an extensive short courses program which complements the PDC.
 The property operates as one big teaching area and course participants will be involved in a hands-on permaculture project such as revegetation or garden construction.

 History